justinwoo/purp-old/README.md

 ![](https://i.imgur.com/L6lArMv.jpg)

-Normally would named "Bongbong", but that would be hard to type.
+Normally would be named "Bongbong", but that would be hard to type.

 ## Usage